inesamorim/deep-hoop/README.md

 ## Environment Configuration

-The table below summarizes the initial coordinates and joint angles of the robot:
+The initial configuration of the environment is defined by the spatial coordinates of key objects and the angular positions of the robot’s joints.
+The table below summarizes the initial positions of the robot base, ball, and hoop in three-dimensional space (x, y, z), as well as the initial one-dimensional joint angles for the arm and gripper.
+While position values are expressed in meters, joint values are given in radians and correspond to angular displacements around each joint's rotation axis.

 ### Initial Positions and Joint Angles